Are you a social media savvy company?

 But that is where it ends.

 However, the real low regard for social media as a marketing tool could be noticeable when you start looking under the hood.
 There you will see where it may be running low.
-It finds itself wanting management support on allocated budget, time and staff.
+It finds itself wanting in management support on tightly allocated budget, time and staff.

 If that is the case for your company, then you can stop here and look for something else to read.
 Or, perhaps you may need to convince your stakeholders first about social media’s value to your company before doing any.